 3. Investment vs expense

-A WordPress site at CHF 5K that generates zero leads is an expense.
-An OSOM site at CHF 12K that captures AI traffic, converts 3x better, and costs 90% less in annual maintenance — that's an investment.
-The question isn't "how much does it cost" but "how much does it return".
+A site that generates zero leads, whatever its price, stays an expense.
+A site that captures AI traffic and asks a fraction of a WordPress in annual maintenance is a different calculation.
+The real question isn't "how much does it cost" but "what does it return, and for how many years".

 And the goats?

-Not because we convinced him that Next.js is better than WordPress.
-But because we showed him he depended on nobody.
-That his data was his.
-That his code was his.
-That even if Camilo left to raise goats in Chile, his site would keep running, converting, and making him visible.
+Not because we convinced him that one tech is "better" than another.
+But because he understood he'd depend on nobody: his data is his, his code is his.
+Even if Camilo left to raise goats in Chile, his site would keep running and making him visible.

 Real freedom isn't being able to tinker yourself.
 It's depending on no one.